octopus-network/hermes/e2e-ibc-m2/README.md

 ## Intro
-The e2e script is responsible for testing IBC use cases between the substrate chain and the cosmos chain.
+The e2e script is responsible for testing IBC use cases between substrate chains.
 The current test cases are:
 ### Establish Client, Connection, and Channel to Connect the 2 Chains
 + tx raw create-client